intel/pailliercryptolib/README.md

 $ sudo cmake --install _build
 ```

-#### Configure QAT endpoints
+#### Configuring QAT endpoints

 Before trying to run any application or example that uses the HE QAT Lib, the QAT endpoints must be configured.
-The default configuration provided in this release is the optimal configuration to provide computing acceleration support for IPCL.
+The default configuration provided in this release is the optimal configuration to provide computing acceleration support for [IPCL](https://github.com/intel/pailliercryptolib).
-The boilerplate configurations can be found in the directory `config`.
+The boilerplate configurations can be found in the `config` directory.

 ```
-$ ./setup_devices.sh
+./scripts/setup_devices.sh
 ```

+The script above will configure the QAT devices to perform asymmetric functions only.

 #### Configuration Options